juanantoniotech/apollo-server/README.md

 npm run dev
 ```

-The above command will create a server on the port 4000, go to the web browser en write http://localhost:4000
+The above command will create a server on the port 4000, go to the web browser and write http://localhost:4000